kartonfarkas/api_docs/source/suite/emails/launch_responses.rst

 Querying Responses
 ==================

-Generates a list of all contacts who reacted a certain way to email campaigns durig a specified time-frame, e.g. all contacts who opened emails.
+Generates a list of all contacts who reacted a certain way to email campaigns during a specified time-frame, e.g. all contacts who opened emails.

 A call to this endpoint starts a background query that returns a query ID, which can the be used to poll the :doc:`launch_responses_result` endpoint for the results.
 As this method requires multiple steps, it may take a few minutes for the results to come back.